-Top 10 Best iPhone X Cases
+Top 10 Best iPhone X Cases 2018: Which Is Right for You?

 All this plus the inclusion of 3D face scanning technology contributes to a hefty price tag of $1,000.

-This is all the more reason why you absolutely have to get a protective case for your iPhone X.
+This is all the more reason why you absolutely have to get a protective case for your iPhone X. Now that the phone has been announced for a few months, pretty much every manufacturer under the sun has a couple case options.

-Even though the phone can only be pre-ordered, you can already find a number of protective cases from top brands.

 But not all cases are made equally.

 A proper smartphone case should resist scratches, absorb shock, and protect your phone from all sides.
 It should also give your device a unique style.
+You would be surprised how many cases don’t do these things.

-Read on to browse some of our favorite cases and covers across all styles and price ranges.
+Read on to browse some of our favorite that fulfill these functions across all styles and price ranges.

-Want to see even more new iPhone news?
-You can follow Heavy’s coverage of the iPhone 8 release here.
+Want to see even more case options for your iPhone X?
+You can browse more iPhone cases here.
+You can also follow Heavy’s coverage of the iPhone 8 release here.

-1. Speck Presidio Ultra iPhone X Case
+2. Speck Presidio Grip iPhone X Case

-Speck may be best known for their grip cases, but this year, they upped the ante with the new Presidio Ultra protective case.

-This four layer case has two removable bumper layers.
-This allows you to quickly shift between outdoor durability and slim portability whenever you need.
+Speck’s iconic Presidio Grip case continues to be one of the coolest snap-on protective cases out there.

+This dual layer case is as slim as a single layer case, but still offers military-grade drop protection with its shock absorbing “impactium” material.

-Buy the Speck Presidio Ultra iPhone X Case here.
+Buy the Speck Presidio Grip iPhone X Case here.

 Case-Mate’s iPhone X case line takes style to a whole new level.